 Figure 5: Proper snow shoveling form with load kept close to your body

 Figure 6: Load too far from the body.

-If you do injure yourself, the experts at SSOR are ready to serve you.
+If you do injure yourself, the physical therapists at SSOR are ready to serve you.
 We have licensed physical therapists who are experts in orthopedic physical therapy.
 We have a state-of-the-art facility here in Overland Park to get you back on your feet.
 Please give us a call, it would be a privilege to serve you.
-Call (913) 904-1128.
+Remember, you don’t need a script from a physician to see a physical therapist in Kansas, call (913) 904-1128.